What is the Best Way to Get Around New Zealand?

 - Pricey – renting a car works out to be more expensive than buying a car

 - Be a responsible driver – you need to be aware of the New Zealand road rules and drive responsibly

-- Long trips are tiring – being alert for a long trip can make it tiring, unlike the relaxing experience of being passenger.
+- Long trips are tiring – being alert for a long trip can make it tiring, unlike the relaxing experience of being a passenger.

 travelling by campervan

 To make your transport around New Zealand your accommodation, then consider travelling by campervan.
-Either rent or buy your own campervan baring in mind the points we mentioned above about buying your own vehicle and renting a vehicle.
+Either rent or buy your own campervan bearing in mind the points we mentioned above about buying your own vehicle and renting a vehicle.
 For more of an idea of what it’s like to travel by camper, take a look at Travel by Campervan in New Zealand: The Ultimate Guide.